September 29, 2021

 • E-learning as a facilitation in everyday work

-An e-learning course is particularly well-suited for explaining workflows, structures, and rules.
-E-learning is also a suitable method for conveying knowledge in the introduction of new therapy options, the operation of technical devices, and other theoretical topics.
+E-learning is particularly well-suited for explaining processes, structures, and rules.
+It is also a suitable method for conveying knowledge when introducing new therapy options, operating technical devices, and other theoretical topics.

-Many companies also use e-learning for regular verification of health training or other important qualifications.
-It can also help simplify workflows, e.g., by allowing patients to read all important information in a special online course before treatment and prepare themselves for their care.
+Many companies also use e-learning for regular checks of health training or other important qualifications.
+They can also help simplify workflows, e.g., by allowing patients to read all important information in a special online course before the start of therapy and thus prepare for their treatment.

-E-learning offers diverse possibilities in medicine to simplify everyday work and training in healthcare – for both patients and staff:
+E-learning offers a variety of possibilities in medicine to simplify everyday work and training in healthcare – for both patients and staff:

 1. E-learning for doctors and nurses

-2. E-learning in the training of healthcare personnel
+2. E-learning in the training of healthcare professionals

-3. Excursion: E-learning for patients in the healthcare sector
+3. Excursus: E-learning for patients in the healthcare sector

 E-Learning for Doctors and Nurses

-Medical staff must be kept up to date regarding new treatment methods and technical advancements.
-However, there is often too little time for that in the stressful hospital routine.
+Medical staff need to stay up to date when it comes to new treatment methods and technical advancements.
+However, there is often too little time for that in the stressful daily routine of hospitals.

-A good example is the current Corona pandemic: In early 2020, many hospitals and staff had to react quickly and learn how to handle the new situation, identify symptoms, and properly care for Corona patients – all under immense time pressure!
-Medical professionals and nurses had to be informed of the latest developments at all times to ensure medical care could be provided.
-The exchange and communication of current developments was particularly crucial – and simultaneously a significant challenge in the stressful hospital environment.
+A good example of this is the current Corona pandemic: At the beginning of 2020, many hospitals and their staff had to react quickly and learn how to cope with the new situation, recognize symptoms, and properly care for Corona patients – all under enormous time pressure!
+Medical professionals and nurses had to be kept informed about the latest developments at all times to ensure adequate medical care.
+Exchange and dissemination of current developments were particularly crucial – and simultaneously a significant challenge in the stressful hospital environment.

-When hospitals rely on e-learning in such moments, they can conveniently inform all staff about the latest developments online and ensure that each employee actually receives the information.
-Online content can be processed by anyone at a time that suits them best.
-Thus, learning can be flexibly integrated into the hectic hospital routine.
-In e-learning, employees can also exchange experiences with each other, discuss in the comments under contributions, and share testimonials when an appropriate learning tool is chosen.
+When hospitals rely on e-learning in such moments, they can easily inform all staff about the latest developments online and ensure that each employee really receives the information.
+Online content can be accessed by everyone whenever it suits them best.
+This allows for flexible learning to be integrated into the hectic daily routine of hospitals.
+In e-learning, employees can also exchange ideas, discuss in the comments under posts, and share experiences when a suitable learning tool is chosen.

-Not only in the hospital or practice, e-learning is suitable for the further education of employees.
-E-learning is also a good option for training nurses, therapists, and doctors to pass on knowledge.
-To facilitate the transition from theoretical training in school and university to practical hospital and practice life, e-learning is the optimal companion.
-Typical digital teaching offerings in medical education include, according to Springer, the following:
+E-learning is not only suitable for the further training of employees in the daily routine of hospitals or practices.
+E-learning is also a good way to pass on knowledge when training nurses, therapists, and doctors.
+To facilitate the transition from theoretical education in schools and universities to practical everyday hospital and practice life, e-learning is the optimal companion.
+Typical digital teaching offerings in medical education are according to Springer:

-• Classic media and learning tools for providing content, such as digital texts, emails, and databases
+• classical media and learning tools for content delivery, such as digital texts, emails, and databases

-• Electronic examination systems, such as e-exams or final tests and quizzes in the online course
+• electronic examination systems, such as e-exams or final tests and quizzes in online courses

-• Audio- and video-based media for guidance or tutorials, such as podcasts or screencasts
+• audio and video-based media for instructions or tutorials, such as podcasts or screencasts

-• Interactive tools, such as serious games, role plays, subject-specific interactive tools, and simulations
+• interactive tools, such as serious games, role-playing, subject-specific interactive tools, and simulations

-The hospital routine is often stressful, and many employees have little time to calmly guide new recruits through the individual departments or explain specific processes.
-Even here, e-learning is a suitable option for bundling all information into one course.
-This way, newcomers can check for answers in the online course themselves if they have questions or find out to whom they can turn and are not overwhelmed by the multitude of new impressions.
+The hospital routine is often stressful, and many employees hardly have the time to calmly guide new hires through the various departments or explain specific processes.
+Here, e-learning is also suitable for bundling all information in one course.
+This way, newcomers can look up themselves if the answer is in the online course or whom they can contact without becoming overwhelmed by the many new impressions.

-Medical staff primarily learns theoretical knowledge during training and does not always have the opportunity to look over the shoulder of an experienced colleague.
-Videos in e-learning create this practical relevance on a small scale.
-For example, doctors can film an operation or simulate a typical ward round with a colleague.
-This way, trainees immediately gain an insight into what to expect.
+Medical staff primarily learns theoretical knowledge during training and does not always have the opportunity to observe an experienced colleague's work closely.
+With videos in e-learning, this practical reference can be achieved even in a small scale.
+For instance, doctors can film an operation or reenact a typical visit with a colleague.
+This gives the trainees direct insight into what awaits them.

-Reading Tip: You can find more about onboarding apprentices in this article: The trainees are coming!
-How to make onboarding simple & time-saving
+Reading Tip: You can find more on the topic of onboarding apprentices in this article: The apprentices are coming!
+How to make onboarding easy and time-saving.

 Example of medical explanatory videos in e-learning // Source: Smedex, YouTube

-E-learning is suitable in healthcare not only for professionals and their training.
-There are also many offerings for the patients themselves.
+E-learning is not only suitable for professionals and their training in the health sector.
+There are now also many options available for patients themselves.

-Some health insurance companies already offer certain e-learnings for informational purposes to their customers, provide free online courses on topics, and digitally inform them about services.
-Some funds also offer digital therapy options and preventative e-learnings on topics such as relaxation, sports, nutrition, or mental health.
-The offerings range from online therapies to sleep training to various digital yoga and sports courses, and are usually free for members.
+Some health insurance companies already offer specific e-learnings for informational purposes for their customers, provide free online courses on topics, and inform them digitally about services and offerings.
+Some insurance companies also offer digital therapy options and preventive e-learnings on topics such as relaxation, sports, nutrition, or mental health.
+The offerings range from online therapies to sleep training to various digital yoga and sports courses, usually free for members.

-In hospitals, there are opportunities to explain all important information thoroughly in the online course before surgery or another procedure.
-This way, the treating physician can demonstrate in a video what exactly will be done and what the patient should pay attention to.
-In such courses, the patient can also be supported and accompanied after treatment or procedure, for example, preventatively addressing current health issues such as diabetes or poor nutrition.
-Any further questions and uncertainties can be discussed in a subsequent appointment.
-This alleviates many fears for the patient, who feels well-informed, and frees up doctor and staff in their working hours.
+In hospitals, there are options to explain all important information in detail in an online course before surgery or another procedure.
+For example, the treating physician can show in a video what exactly will be done and what the patient should pay attention to beforehand.
+In such courses, the patient can also continue to be accompanied and cared for after treatment or procedure.
+For example, also preventively in the face of current health mass phenomena such as diabetes or improper nutrition.
+Additional questions and uncertainties can still be discussed in a subsequent appointment.
+This alleviates many fears of the patient, making them feel well-informed, and relieving the physician and staff of their workload.

-There are many possibilities to use e-learning in healthcare – the recently mentioned are, of course, only a small excerpt of the most common areas of application!
+There are many ways to implement e-learning in healthcare – what has just been mentioned is, of course, just a small selection of the most common application areas!

 E-Learning in Medicine: What You Should Pay Attention To

-It has already been clarified that e-learning is suitable for use in hospitals and practices and especially offers numerous advantages for the staff.
-Nevertheless, there are certain challenges and peculiarities that you should consider when using e-learning in medicine:
+That e-learning is suitable for use in hospitals and practices, providing many advantages especially for the staff, we have already clarified.
+Nonetheless, there are some challenges and peculiarities that you should consider for the use of e-learning in medicine:

-No matter how you want to use e-learning in medicine: In any case, you need a suitable e-learning platform that is easy to use and accessible easily and everywhere for both staff and patients.
+No matter how you want to use e-learning in medicine: In any case, you need a suitable e-learning platform that is easy to use and easily accessible for both staff and patients.

 We have found that blink.it is perfect for the requirements in the healthcare sector.
 Do you want to test whether the learning platform is also suitable for your purposes?
-Then book a non-binding demo now and check out in the free online course how such an online course can look!
+Then book an obligation-free demo now and directly test how such an online course can look in the free online course.
 Have fun!

 Do you want to integrate your blink.it courses into another LMS?
 Then get the LMS Connector!